 Philosophy

-At Covenant UMC Preschool, we believe that children learn best through play.
+At Covenant UMC Preschool, we believe that children learn most effectively through play.

 Play and Everyday Classroom Routines teach!